hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 The script chooses a default AFL timeout per mode.
 Override it with ``HYPREDRV_FUZZ_AFL_TIMEOUT_MS`` when investigating slower paths, especially ``solve``.
 For parse and solve modes, the harness runs a small warmup input before starting the AFL forkserver.
-This intentionally pays setup cost once so HYPRE and hypredrive global state are initialized before AFL forks persistent children.
+This warmup initializes the HYPRE and hypredrive global state before AFL forks persistent children.

 Corpora, dictionaries, and generated seeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The versioned fuzz inputs are intentionally small and deterministic:
+The versioned fuzz inputs are small and deterministic:

 - ``tests/fuzz/seeds/<mode>/`` contains mode-specific seed inputs that are not already
   represented elsewhere in the repository.